mmajews4/snake/README.md

 ## License
 All files including graphics were made by the creator of the project specificaly for its use.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to contact me at [278292@student.pwr.edu.pl].
+If you have any questions or suggestions, feel free to contact me at [matimaj2004@gmail.com].